DevShubam/feels-like/README.md

 # [Feels Like](https://shubam.tech/feels-like)

-Shows the feels like temperature for any city
+Feels Like shows the feels-like temperature of any city.

-For example, searching up Toronto, CA will give you the Feels Like temperature in **Toronto**, Ontario, **Canada**.
-You will also recieve a little bit of more data, with more being added soon.
+For example, searching up `Toronto, CA` will give you the Feels Like temperature in Toronto, Ontario, Canada.
+You will also receive more data, with even more being worked on.

-Format:
-When searching, put the city name, then the country.
+**Format**: When searching, put the city name, then the country.
 For example, California, US.
 Banga, IN. etc.

-Feels Like uses OpenWeatherMaps for it's weather data.
+Feels Like uses OpenWeatherMaps for its weather data.

 # Contact
 📧 feels-like@shubam.tech

+# Licensing
+Feels Like uses OpenWeatherMaps for its weather data.
+Feels Like is licensed under the MIT License.
+[You can view the license here](https://github.com/DevShubam/feels-like/blob/main/LICENSE)